michaeluno/amazon-auto-links/readme.txt

 * **Random/Title/Date sort order** - Shuffle the product links so that the visitor won't get bored as it gives refreshed impression.
 * **Shortcode** - Insert the ads in posts and pages.
 * **PHP function** - Insert the ads in the theme template.
-* **Blacklist and Whitelist** - If you want certain products not to be shown, the black list and white list can be set by ASIN, substring of title and description.
+* **Blacklist and Whitelist** - If you want certain products not to be shown, black and white lists can be set by ASIN, substring of title and description.
 * **URL cloaking** - You can obfuscate the link urls so it helps to prevent being blocked by browser Ad-bloking add-ons.
 * **Detailed Visibility Criteria** - You can enable/disable product links on the pages you want or do not want by post ID, taxonomy, page type, and post type.